FattanTech8/LokiSys/README.md

 # Loki6
-Loki6 is a Python-based tool designed to gather system information and save it to a USB drive.
+Loki6 is a Python-based tool designed to gather system information on (Windows OS) and save it to a USB drive.
 It's useful for forensic purposes or capturing system snapshots.

 Features